-Fig.~\ref{fig:hist_isic18} presents histograms of the aleatoric uncertainty for correct and incorrect test data for TTA, MCDO, and the proposed TTMA-DU.
-The ideal histogram would show clear distinction between the two distributions, with correct samples concentrated in the low uncertainty area and incorrect samples concentrated in the high uncertainty area.
-However, TTA and MCDO have considerable overlap in their uncertainty distributions of correct and incorrect test samples, making it challenging to differentiate between them.
-In contrast, the proposed TTMA-DU method shows distributions that are more distinguishable.
-Additionally, with the TTMA-DU, we can achieve 100\% accurate predictions by thresholding the normalized uncertainty at a value of less than 0.3.
+Fig.~\ref{fig:hist_isic18} shows histograms of the aleatoric uncertainty for correct and incorrect test data for TTA, MCDO, and the proposed TTMA-DU.
+The ideal histogram would have two well-separated distributions, with correct test data concentrated in the low-uncertainty area and incorrect test data concentrated in the high-uncertainty area.
+However, the TTA and MCDO histograms have considerable overlap, making it difficult to distinguish between correct and incorrect samples.
+In contrast, the TTMA-DU histogram shows more distinguishable distributions.
+In addition, we can obtain 100\% accurate predictions by thresholding the test daa with a TTMA-DU value less than 0.3.

-Fig.\ref{fig:arc_isic18} displays the accuracy-rejection curves for different uncertainty estimation methods, different values of $\alpha$, and different values of $K$ using the proposed TTMA-DU.
-Table\ref{table:result_isic18} summarizes the rejection accuracy for the proposed and comparative methods.
-In Fig.~\ref{fig:arc_isic18} (a), TTA reaches a maximum of 96.1\% accuracy at 35\% rejection, while MCDO reaches a maximum of 91.7\% accuracy with 20\% rejection.
-Starting with an accuracy of 83.9\% at 0\% rejection, the proposed TTMA has a monotonically increasing curve, reaching 100\% accuracy at 50\% rejection.
-In Fig.\ref{fig:arc_isic18} (b), it can be seen that the TTMA with a mixup weight parameter of $\alpha=0.2$ reaches 100\% accuracy most rapidly at 50\% rejection, compared to the other values of $\alpha$.
-Similarly, in Fig.\ref{fig:arc_isic18} (c), it can be observed that the TTMA with $K=30$ reaches 100\% accuracy most rapidly at 50\% rejection, compared to the other values of $K$.
-It can be confirmed that the proposed TTMA-DU demonstrates better performance in distinguishing correct predictions from incorrect predictions compared to existing TTA and MCDO methods.
+Fig.~\ref{fig:arc_isic18} shows the accuracy-rejection curves for different uncertainty estimation methods, different values of $\alpha$, and different values of $K$ using the proposed TTMA-DU.
+Table~\ref{table:result_isic18} summarizes the rejection accuracy for the proposed and the baseline methods.
+In Fig.~\ref{fig:arc_isic18} (a), TTA reaches a maximum accuracy of 96.1\% at 35\% rejection, while MCDO reaches a maximum accuracy of 91.7\% with 20\% rejection.
+The proposed TTMA has a monotonically increasing curve, starting with an accuracy of 83.9\% at 0\% rejection and reaching 100\% accuracy at 50\% rejection.
+In Fig.~\ref{fig:arc_isic18} (b), it can be seen that TTMA with a mixup weight parameter of $\alpha$=0.2 reaches 100\% accuracy most rapidly at 50\% rejection, compared to the other values of $\alpha$.
+Similarly, in Fig.~\ref{fig:arc_isic18} (c), it can be observed that TTMA with $K$=30 reaches 100\% accuracy most rapidly at 50\% rejection, compared to the other values of $K$.
+Overall, the results confirm that the proposed TTMA-DU outperforms existing TTA and MCDO methods in distinguishing correct predictions from incorrect predictions.